neuschaefer/reform-handbook/src/source/parts.rst

 Both speaker and display cable are fed through a hollow part in the hinge and into the main box.

-Four little neodymium magnets are mounted along the top edge.
+Four neodymium magnets are mounted along the top edge.
 These, together with their counterparts in the main box, hold the laptop shut when closed.

 Screen Front
 ------------